Trekking Oldonyo Lengai during Safari

 Day 8: Mweka Camp to Mweka Gate to Moshi (Half Board)

-A gentle walk takes us down through the rainforest to Mweka gate; successful climbers will receive their summit certificates.
-After lunch, we drive back to Moshi for dinner and an overnight stay.
-Mweka Camp to Mweka Gate: 3-5 hours walking.
+A gentle descent through the rainforest takes you to Mweka gate, where successful climbers receive their summit certificates.
+After lunch, you’ll be driven back to Moshi for dinner and an overnight stay (3-5 hours walking).

 Day 9 Departure day